Meaghan Creed

-Meaghan Creed is a Canadian neuroscientist and assistant professor of anesthesiology at Washington University in St. Louis, Missouri.
+Meaghan Creed is a Canadian neuroscientist and associate professor of anesthesiology at Washington University School of Medicine.
 Creed has conducted research on understanding and optimizing deep brain stimulation in the basal ganglia for the treatment of neurological and psychiatric disorders.
-Her work has been recognized at the national and international level by Pfizer, the American Association for the Advancement of Science (AAAS), and the Rita Allen Foundation.
+Her work has been recognized at the national and international level by Pfizer, the American Association for the Advancement of Science (AAAS), the Whitehall Foundation, Brain and Behavior Research Foundation and the Rita Allen Foundation.